wamp-proto/wamp-proto/spec/advanced.md

-# The Web Application Messaging Protocol - Advanced Features and Aspects
+# The Web Application Messaging Protocol
+# Part 2: Advanced Features and Aspects

 This document specifies version 2 of the [Web Application Messaging Protocol (WAMP)](http://wamp.ws/).

-Document Revision: **draft-1**, 2014/01/20
+Document Revision: **draft-2**, 2014/02/18

-This is the second part of this document.
+This is part 2 of this document.
 It describes advanced features and aspects of the protocol and its usage.

-This part is considered partially finished and unstable.
+This part as a whole is considered partially finished and unstable.
 Some features are presently underspecified.
-For others working implementations may already exist (e.g. in the AutobahnPython library).
-Features may yet be added or removed, and there is no guarantee that any existing feature in this part will remain unchanged.
+Features may yet be added or removed, and there is no guarantee that an existing feature in this part will remain unchanged.

+Some features, however, are already fully specified and should remain unchanged.
+These are specifically marked as *STABLE*.

-For an introduction to the protocol, and a description of basic features and usage, see the first part of this document.
+For an introduction to the protocol, and a description of basic features and usage, see part 1 of this document.

 **Contents**